Groundwater Governance and Management

 State-Level Groundwater Governance and Management in the U.S.: Summary of Survey Results of Groundwater Quality Strategies and Practices Report

-Groundwater is increasingly important for meeting water demand across the United States.
-Forward thinking governance and effective management are necessary for its sustainable use.
-The U.S. has state governments that are primarily reponsible for groundwater governance (i.e., making laws, policies, and regulations) and management (i.e., implementation of laws, policies, and regulations).
-This decentralized approach results in different strategies and practices.
-The article, "Critical Issues Affecting Groundwater Quality Governance in the United States," published in Water, by Jacob D. Petersen-Perlman, Sharon B. Megdal, Andrea K. Gerlak, Mike Wireman, Adriana A. Zuniga-Teran, and Robert G. Varady, surveyed a water professional from each state to better understand commonalities and differences across states.
+The article, "Critical Issues Affecting Groundwater Quality Governance in the United States," published in Water in 2018, by Jacob D. Petersen-Perlman, Sharon B. Megdal, Andrea K. Gerlak, Mike Wireman, Adriana A. Zuniga-Teran, and Robert G. Varady, reports the results of the "State-Level Groundwater Governance and Management in the U.S.: Summary of Survey Results of Groundwater Quality Strategies".
 Survey respondents identify a wide assortment of groundwater issues and concerns, including quality and quantity impairment, staffing and budget issues, private well vulnerability, and overdraft.
 The authors also discuss how findings align with current groundwater uses in the U.S.

 Read the article here